CombiRWTH/StaffScheduling/docs/developer-view/how-to-add/how-to-add-constraint.md

-# Adding a New Constraint to the Shift Scheduling System
+# Adding a New Constraint to the Staff Scheduling System

 This guide explains how to create and integrate a new constraint into the shift scheduling system.